gvwilson/thirdbit/src/fiction/santas/index.md

 she would.

 He waited until Tuesday afternoon before going to see her.
-He knew the postman delivered her weekly order of chocolate on Tuesdays, and hoped that would put her in a good mood.
+The postman delivered her chocolate on Tuesdays, and he hoped that would put her in a good mood.
-"Or at least a less grumpy one," he thought as he trudged through the damp, clumpy snow that had fallen overnight.
+*Or at least a less grumpy one,* he thought as he trudged through the damp, clumpy snow that had fallen overnight.
-The last time he had seen her had been the family gathering at Long Night the year before.
+The last time he had seen her had been the family gathering at Long Night.
-Finner's uncle had accidentally served Gran-Granna camomile tea instead of double-dark coffee, and had squirmed for an hour as she drank it one slow, withering sip at a time.
+Finner's uncle had accidentally served her camomile tea instead of double-dark coffee, and had squirmed for an hour as she drank one slow, withering sip after another.

-The Tumbly house looked exactly like those on either side of it: a front door with an evergreen wreath on it, a large curtained window to one side, and a pair of smaller windows with matching curtains on the floor above.
+The Tumbly house looked exactly like the others on its street: a front door with an evergreen wreath, a large curtained window beside it, and a pair of smaller windows with matching curtains on the floor above.
 The downstairs window had a warm, welcoming glow, and even from the street Finner could smell curry and freshly-baked bread.